DO080 – Containers, Kubernetes and Red Hat OpenShift Technical Overview

 Course description

-Containers, Kubernetes and Red Hat OpenShift Technical Overview (DO080) is a series of on-demand, online videos that introduces you to Linux® containers and container orchestration technology using Docker, Kubernetes, and Red Hat® OpenShift Container Platform.
+Containers, Kubernetes and Red Hat OpenShift Technical Overview (DO080) is a series of on-demand videos that introduces you to Linux containers and container orchestration technology using Kubernetes and Red Hat OpenShift.

 Course content summary